gh-unit/gh-unit/README.md

 - Add a `New Target`.
 Select `Cocoa -> Application`.
 Name it `Tests` (or something similar).
 - In the Finder, copy `GHUnit.framework` to your project directory (maybe in MyProject/Frameworks/.)
-- In the `Tests` target, add the `GHUnit.framekwork` files (from MyProject/Frameworks/).
+- In the `Tests` target, add the `GHUnit.framework` files (from MyProject/Frameworks/).
 It should now be visible as a `Linked Framework` in the target.
 - In the `Tests` target, under Build Settings, add `@loader_path/../Frameworks` to `Runpath Search Paths` (Under All Configurations)
 - In the `Tests` target, add `New Build Phase` | `New Copy Files Build Phase`.
 	- Change the Destination to `Frameworks`.